 This is an actual example of a business succession planning case using a cross purchase buy-sell agreement that we helped to implement and fund.
 The names have been changed to protect the privacy of the actual company and its owners.

 The business owners of ABC, Inc., an international trading company in Miami, FL contacted our office with questions regarding how to fund their buy-sell agreement that they were drafting with their attorney.
-The company is equally owned by two individuals, Jose age 50 and Henry age 46 and both are in excellent health which made a cross purchase buy-sell agreement and ideal solution.
+The company is equally owned by two individuals, Jose age 50 and Henry age 46 and both are in excellent health which made a cross-purchase buy-sell agreement an ideal solution.

 A buy-sell agreement is a very important legal document for businesses that establishes the ground rules for disposition of the business in the event that things such as death or disability or early retirement come into play.